Opposition Leader Raila Odinga is one of the prolific politicians in the country whose name rings a bell in any corner of the world.

 Even though Raila is considered one of the most unpredictable politicians in the country, the name has no relationship with his political character, and not many people can however trace the origin of the name which has stood a number of political regimes, and which has not shown any sign of disappearing.

-Ms Akumu who is aspiring for Kisumu County Women Representative position in the 2017 general election last week stunned an audience in Seme when she revealed how her family donated the name to Raila in the 1980s.
+Ms Akumu who was aspiring for Kisumu County Women Representative position in the 2017 general election early this year stunned an audience in Seme when she revealed how her family donated the name to Raila in the 1980s.

 According to Ms Akumu, her family and that of Kenya's first Vice President Jaramogi Oginga Odinga had been close when Jaramogi joined the opposition.